dcmfx/dcmfx/docs/src/tools/cli.md

 Usage: dcmfx [OPTIONS] <COMMAND>

 Commands:
-  extract-pixel-data  Extracts the pixel data from a DICOM P10 file and writes
+  extract-pixel-data  Extracts pixel data from DICOM P10 files, writing each
-                      each frame to a separate image file modify              Reads a DICOM P10 file, applies requested modifications, and writes out a new DICOM P10 file print               Prints the content of a DICOM P10 file to-dcm              Converts a DICOM JSON file to a DICOM P10 file to-json             Converts a DICOM P10 file to a DICOM JSON file help                Print this message or the help of the given subcommand(s)
+                      frame to an image file
+  modify              Modifies the content of DICOM P10 files print               Prints the content of DICOM P10 files to-dcm              Converts DICOM JSON files to DICOM P10 files to-json             Converts DICOM P10 files to DICOM JSON files help                Print this message or the help of the given subcommand(s)

 Options: